-The following key economic factors played a role in the 2020 budget.
+The following key economic factors played a role in the 2021 budget.

-- The historical 10-year average weather-normalized load (energy) growth rate is approximately 0.3%/year.
-Load is expected to grow at a rate of 0.7% annually for the next 10 years for Power Agency based on current economic projections and anticipated improvements in end-use energy efficiency. - Natural gas prices are expected to remain low compared with historical levels for an extended time.
-Domestic natural gas production is expected to return to pre-pandemic levels starting in 2023. - Market prices for coal are expected to stay flat or lower due to weak demand.
-Coal consumption through 2050 generally declines with the retirement of coal-fired electricity generating units in the United States.
+- The historical 10-year average weather-normalized load (energy) growth rate is approximately 0.5%/year.
+Load is expected to grow at a rate of 0.5% annually for the next 10 years for Power Agency based on current economic projections and anticipated improvements in end-use energy efficiency. - Natural gas spot prices are expected to remain relatively flat or lower in the next few years due to growth in U.S. natural gas production and relatively unchanged domestic consumption and will continue to increase in the long run.

-Budget Highlights for 2021
+Budget Highlights for 2022